Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

 .. note::

-  To install the development version, replace ``Red-DiscordBot`` in the above commands with the link below.
-Please note that **dev is experimental and not intended for end users.** We will not support anyone using the development version in any support channels.
-Downgrading after an accidental install of dev is not possible without data loss.
+  To install the development version, replace ``Red-DiscordBot`` in the above commands with the link below. **The development version of the bot contains experimental changes.
+It is not intended for normal users.** We will not support anyone using the development version in any support channels.
+Using the develepment version may break third party cogs and not all core commands may work.
+Downgrading after an accidental install of dev is not always possible without data loss.

   .. code-block:: none

       git+https://github.com/Cog-Creators/Red-DiscordBot@V3/develop#egg=Red-DiscordBot